coderefinery/git-collaborative/content/centralized.md

   makes a new change (create a new file) but without creating a new branch.

-  1. You all create a new file in the master branch, stage and commit your change locally.
+  1. You all create a new file in the main branch, stage and commit your change locally.
   2. Try to push the change to the upstream repository:

      ```console
-     $ git push origin master
+     $ git push origin main
      ```
      You probably see something like this: